 The X95 bus will drop you off at Syntagma, so you will then need to find a way to get to your hotel.
 At 5.5 euro it is the cheapest option, but can take well over an hour to get to the centre.

-A taxi is probably better if you have lots of luggage, travelling with family or arriving after midnight.
+A taxi is the best option if you have lots of luggage, travelling with family or arriving after midnight.
 For extra peace of mind, foreign visitors could opt for a pre-booked transfer.

 Main attractions near the Acropolis